 Making your own garlic bread is EASY and completely worth it.

-- Unsalted Butter.
-Let this soften to room temperature.
+- Don’t Forget to Soften the Butter.
+Let your butter soften to room temperature before you get started.
 You want it easy to mix and easy to spread without tearing the bread.

-- Garlic and Garlic Powder.
-Double the garlic!
+- Double Up on the Garlic.
+Yes, that’s right, we use garlic powder AND fresh garlic in this homemade garlic bread.
 Fresh garlic brings sharp garlic flavor, while garlic powder rounds things out with a mellower garlic note.

 How to Make Homemade Garlic Bread